Sandy Brito

-Sandy Brito (born July 19, 1996) is a Dominican professional baseball pitcher who is currently free agent.
-He has played for the farm team of the Chunichi Dragons of Nippon Professional Baseball and in the Tampa Bay Rays organization.
+Sandy Brito (born July 19, 1996) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played for the farm team of the Chunichi Dragons of Nippon Professional Baseball (NPB), and in the Tampa Bay Rays organization.

 Career

 Tampa Bay Rays

 On December 16, 2013, Brito signed a minor league contract with the Tampa Bay Rays organization.
-He made his professional debut in 2014 with the DSL Rays.
-In 2015, Brito played for the rookie ball GCL Rays, recording a 0–2 record and 5.30 ERA in 15 games.
-In 2016, Brito played for the rookie ball Princeton Rays, registering a 3–0 record and 4.00 ERA in 15 appearances.
-He did not play in a game in 2017 and allowed 2 runs in 0.2 innings for the GCL Rays in 2018 before being released on June 22, 2018.
+He made his professional debut in 2014 with the Dominican Summer League Rays.
+In 2015, Brito played for the rookie-level Gulf Coast League Rays, recording a 0–2 record and 5.30 ERA and 19 strikeouts in 15 games.
+In 2016, Brito played for the rookie-level Princeton Rays, registering a 3–0 record and 4.00 ERA with 27 strikeouts in 15 appearances.
+He did not play in a game in 2017 and allowed two runs in 2/3 of an inning for the GCL Rays in 2018 before being released on June 22, 2018.